 Benefits of Supertunias

-Supertunias are more of an investment, but many growers prefer these flowers for their striking display and ease of growing.
+Supertunias are more of an investment, but many growers prefer these flowers for their striking display.

 Which is best for you?

-Between wave petunias and Supertunias there really isn’t a wrong answer.
-Each type of plant grows great in part to full sun, is relatively easy-care, and blooms striking colors of flowers.
+Between Wave petunias and Supertunias, there really isn’t a right or wrong answer.
+Each type of plant grows great in part to full sun, is relatively easy-care, and blooms a variety of colors.